DardelHMB/udpih-troubleshooting-guide/docs/problemfinding.md

-Thanks to V10lator and their [nand-aid guide](https://gbatemp.net/threads/using-nand-aid-to-repair-a-broken-emmc-fix-160-0103-system-memory-error.636361/) for most of the detailed info
+Thanks to V10lator and their (and its respective contributors)[nand-aid guide](https://gbatemp.net/threads/using-nand-aid-to-repair-a-broken-emmc-fix-160-0103-system-memory-error.636361/) for most of the detailed info